rails/rails/guides/source/asset_pipeline.md

 * What the asset pipeline is and what it does.
 * The main features of Propshaft, and how to set it up.
-* Migrating from Sprockets to Propshaft.
+* How to migrate from Sprockets to Propshaft.
-* Alternative libraries for more advanced asset management.
+* How to use other libraries for more advanced asset management.

 --------------------------------------------------------------------------------